springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
 We use semantically-correct markup so that Assistive Technology users can recognise elements and move around them accordingly.
-We make use of ARIA roles to support landmarks.
+We make use of WAI-ARIA roles to support landmarks.
 We also provide skip links for bypassing repetitive navigation elements.
 <br><br>
 The OneTrust "manage cookies" privacy centre (third party content) does not provide a way for screen reader users to bypass the links in its left hand menu.
 </td>